afzalmam/linux-kernel/Documentation/kernel-hacking/memory-barriers.rst

 of arch-specific code.

-This means that it must be considered that the CPU will execute its instruction stream in any order it feels like - or even in parallel - provided that if an instruction in the stream depends on an earlier instruction, then that earlier instruction must be sufficiently complete [#]_ before the later instruction may proceed; in other words: provided that the appearance of
+This means that it must be considered that the CPU will execute its instruction stream in any order it feels like **or even in parallel** provided that if an instruction in the stream depends on an earlier instruction, then that earlier instruction must be sufficiently complete [#]_ before the later instruction may proceed; in other words: provided that the appearance of